Austin 8: Australian Austin 8

-In an attempt to establish an Australian motor industry after World War I, the Australian Government imposed a tax on imported cars.
+In an attempt to establish an Australian motor industry after World War I, the Government of Australia imposed a tax on imported cars.
 However, an imported chassis attracted minimal tax, and as a result Australian coach-builders imported rolling chassis to which they fitted custom-built bodies.
-The Austin chassis were reputedly shipped with guards (fenders), bonnet and grill surround pressings.
+The Austin chassis were reputedly shipped with guards (fenders), bonnet and grille surround pressings.

-The largest and best of these companies known for the Austin 8 were: Ruskin, Larke Hoskins, General Motors-Holden's Ltd and TJ Richards & Sons.
+The largest and best of these companies known for the Austin 8 were: Ruskin, Larke Hoskins, Holden and TJ Richards & Sons.
 The Larke Hoskins Austin 8s were called Austin Wasp and were built both as tourer and saloon.
 There are even Austin 8 two door Doctor's Coupes know manufactured by Ruskin.
 The Richards-built Tourers can be recognised by a curved cease in the door panels.
-8s were built by General Motors-Holden's Ltd at least in 1940/1941/1942 as Austin 8 saloon and Austin 8 saloon Melbourne model.
+8s were built by Holden at least in 1940/1941/1942 as Austin 8 saloon and Austin 8 saloon Melbourne model.

 A coach built Austin 8 tourer utility was discovered in Melbourne in the late eighties and was sold to South Australia for restoration.

 Post war Australian Austin 8s were therefore manufactured also as tourer, where in UK this model was not manufactured anymore.
 The Australian Tourers are slightly different from the original.
 The front window and seats were changed and some were fitted with a trunk lid, a feature which was not present on the pre war UK tourers.